Veo and Wearth are now Ziracle. Same mission, better platform. See what's new

 Not all habits carry equal evidence.
 These do.

-Exercise.
-A 2023 umbrella review led by Dr Ben Singh and colleagues, published in the British Journal of Sports Medicine, covered 97 reviews and 1,039 trials with more than 128,000 participants.
+Exercise: A 2023 umbrella review led by Dr Ben Singh and colleagues, published in the British Journal of Sports Medicine, covered 97 reviews and 1,039 trials with more than 128,000 participants.
 It found physical activity was around 1.5 times more effective than medication or cognitive behavioural therapy for reducing mild-to-moderate symptoms of depression, anxiety and distress across many populations.

-Time outside.
-A 2015 study led by Dr Gregory Bratman at Stanford University, published in PNAS, found that people who walked 90 minutes in a natural setting showed measurably reduced activity in the subgenual prefrontal cortex, the brain region associated with the repetitive negative thinking that characterises both anxiety and depression.
+Time outside: A 2015 study led by Dr Gregory Bratman at Stanford University, published in PNAS, found that people who walked 90 minutes in a natural setting showed measurably reduced activity in the subgenual prefrontal cortex, the brain region associated with the repetitive negative thinking that characterises both anxiety and depression.
 You do not need wilderness.
 A park works.

 What actually gets in the way of sticking with habits?